 Form Layout: Predefined Templates

-You can specify a template for an area of the form in the HTML code of the screen.
-The template defines the number of columns in which the fields are organized on the form and the widths of these columns.
+You can specify a template for an area of an MYOB Acumatica form in the HTML code of the form.
+The template defines the layout of its content.
+The template's content is grouped into named slots.
+The layout defined by the template depends on the width of the included elements and the resolution of the users's display.

 Overview of Templates